operasoftware/devopera/articles/_posts/2010-04-22-opera-mobile-emulator-for-desktop.md

 title: 'The Opera Mobile Emulator: Mobile Development From the Comfort of Your Desktop'
 authors:
 - andreas-bovens
+intro: 'A bit more than a month after the release of Opera Mobile 10 for Windows Mobile and Symbian smartphones, we are happy to announce a special developer version of Opera Mobile 10 for Windows, Mac and Linux.'
 tags:
 - opera-mobile
 - emulator